Inveresk: History

 A Roman cavalry fort sat on the hilltop around 200AD and numerous Roman artefacts and buildings have been found in the village over the years.
 In 2004, archaeological excavations by Headland Archaeology found Roman artefacts on Inveresk Brae.

 The lands were gifted to Dunfermline Abbey in the 12th century.
 During the war known as the Rough Wooing, in September 1547, the Battle of Pinkie took place in and around Inveresk, and in 1549 an artillery fort was built at Inveresk.

 Inveresk centres on a street of fine 17th- and 18th-century houses.
 Its location being thought to be agreeable and healthy earned for the village the name of the Montpellier of Scotland.

 Inveresk Lodge (1683) is now privately leased, but the adjacent Inveresk Lodge Garden belongs to the National Trust for Scotland, and its west facing gardens overlooking the river Esk are open to the public.
 This was formerly the mansion of James Wedderburn who had made his fortune as a slave-owning sugar plantation owner in Jamaica.
 When his son by one of his slaves, Robert Wedderburn, travelled to Inveresk to claim his kinship, while his father did not deny him to be his son, he "called me a lazy fellow, and said he would do nothing for me.
 From his cook I had one draught of small beer, and his footman gave me a cracked sixpence".
 This experience turned Robert Wedderburn to radicalism.

 Halkerstoun dates from around 1690.
 The Manor House was built in 1748 for Archibald Shiells.
 Catherine Lodge built in 1709 for Alexander Christie.
 Eskhill was owned by Thomas Mylne in 1710 and incorporates a finely carved 1760 doorpiece moved from a demolition in George Square, Edinburgh in the 1970s.
 Oak Lodge dates from c.1720, Eskgrove House from around 1750.
 Inveresk House is one of the oldest in the group dating from at least 1643, and Inveresk Gates dates from 1773.

 The war memorial, south of the church, was designed by Sir Robert Lorimer in 1920.

+Roman remains

+In 2010, an archaeological dig in Lewisvale Park found two well-preserved Roman altars, which were acquired by the National Museum of Scotland in 2016.
+The altars are believed to be from the Roman Empire's most northerly temple dedicated to cult of Mithras, a faith popular among Roman soldiers.

+Likely once part of an underground Mithraic sanctuary, one of the stones has a carving of the face of the sun god, Sol, with pierced eyes, mouth and a glowing solar crown.
+The other depicts Mithras himself, with carvings of the god Apollo.

+The altar stones have undergone extensive conservation, and are due to go on display as part of a special exhibition at the National Museum of Scotland between November 2026 and April 2027.